taniarascia/taniarascia.com/content/pages/contact.md

 template: page
 ---

 Hi, I'm Tania - a front end software developer based out of Chicago.
 I build open-source projects and write about modern JavaScript, Node.js, design and web development.
-If you like my stuff and hate spam, join over **8,000 other developers** in receiving my email newsletter. 👇 One-click subscribe anytime.
+If you like my stuff and hate spam, join over **8,000 other developers** in receiving my email newsletter. 👇 One-click unsubscribe anytime.

 <div class="centered-iframe">
   <iframe